mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 The script will generate new bam-files with the same prefix as the original bam-files and with the suffix 'allmicrosats.bam'.
 The script will not edit the original bam-files.

 ## Step 3.
 Allele scoring

+The script 'BAM_microsats_getscores.sh' extracts from each bam-file and from each locus the

 ![alt text](https://github.com/mennodejong1986/MicrosatelliteGenotypingFromBam/blob/main/Microsatellite_genotyping_step3.png)
 ***Figure 1.
 Microsatellite scoring.*** *Reads with microsatellites*